KSDunne/whisper_riding_school/README.md

 ### Footer

-Which displays a clickable business logo, social media links, a copyright and a link to my github because this is a portfolio website for a ficticious business.
+Which displays a clickable business logo, social media links, a copyright and a link to my github, because this is a portfolio website for a ficticious business.
 The footer is fully responsive depending on the size of the screen one is using.

 #### Responsive footer screenshot on mobile